-Uninsured patients that do not qualify as charity patients are extended an uninsured discount of at least 20% of total charges.
-During the collection process the hospital establishes a partial reserve in the allowance for doubtful accounts for self-pay balances outstanding for greater than 60 days from the date of discharge.
-All self-pay accounts at the hospital level are fully reserved if they have been outstanding for greater than 90 days from the date of discharge.
+Uninsured patients that do not qualify as charity patients are extended an uninsured discount of a minimum of 30% of total charges.
+Our hospitals establish a partial reserve for self-pay accounts in the allowance for doubtful accounts for both unbilled balances and those that have been billed and are under 90 days old.
+All self-pay accounts are fully reserved at 90 days from the date of discharge.
 Third party liability accounts are fully reserved in the allowance for doubtful accounts when the balance ages past 180 days from the date of discharge.
 Potential charity accounts are fully reserved when it is determined the patient may be unable to pay.

-As of December 31, 2011, our accounts receivable includes \$54 million due from Illinois, the collection of which has been delayed due to budgetary and funding pressures experienced by the state.
-Although approximately \$41 million of the receivables due from Illinois have been outstanding in excess of 60 days (as of December 31, 2011), and a large portion will likely remain outstanding for the foreseeable future, we expect to eventually collect all amounts due to us and therefore no related reserves have been established in our consolidated financial statements.
+As of December 31, 2012, our accounts receivable includes \$70 million due from Illinois (\$54 million as of December 31, 2011), the collection of which has been delayed due to budgetary and funding pressures experienced by the state.
+Although as of December 31, 2012 approximately \$51 million of the receivables due from Illinois have been outstanding in excess of 60 days (\$41 million as of December 31, 2011), and a large portion will likely remain outstanding for the foreseeable future, we expect to eventually collect all amounts due to us and therefore no related reserves have been established in our consolidated financial statements.
 However, we can provide no assurance that we will eventually collect all amounts due to us from Illinois.
 Failure to ultimately collect all outstanding amounts due from Illinois would have an adverse impact on our future consolidated results of operations and cash flows.

 On a consolidated basis, we monitor our total self-pay receivables to ensure that the total allowance for doubtful accounts provides adequate coverage based on historical collection experience.
-Our accounts receivable are recorded net of allowance for doubtful accounts of \$253 million and \$249 million at December 31, 2011 and 2010, respectively.
+Our accounts receivable are recorded net of allowance for doubtful accounts of \$311 million and \$253 million at December 31, 2012 and 2011, respectively.

-Approximately 93% during 2011, 93% during 2010 and 94% during 2009, of our consolidated provision for doubtful accounts, was incurred by our acute care hospitals.
-Shown below is our payer mix concentrations and related aging of our billed accounts receivable, net of contractual allowances, for our acute care hospitals as of December 31, 2011 and 2010:
+Approximately 87% during 2012 and 93% during each of 2011 and 2010, of our consolidated provision for doubtful accounts, was incurred by our acute care hospitals.
+Shown below is our payer mix concentrations and related aging of our billed accounts receivable, net of contractual allowances, for our acute care hospitals as of December 31, 2012 and 2011: